DHL temporarily suspends Chinese import shipments to India

 By Maria Ponnezhath

-July 1 (Reuters) - German logistics company DHL said on Wednesday it has temporarily suspended picking up import shipments from China to India, after border tensions between the countries led to clearance delays.
+July 1 (Reuters) - German logistics company DHL said on Wednesday it had temporarily suspended picking up import shipments from China to India, after border tensions between the countries led to clearance delays.

 FedEx was not immediately available for a comment.